AdobeDocs/campaign-web.en/help/v8/landing-pages/create-lp.md

 ## Secure your landing page with a captcha {#captcha}

+>[!AVAILABILITY]
+>
+>This capability is in Limited Availability (LA).
+It is restricted to customers using **Adobe Campaign v8.7.2 upgraded with the last fix version**, and cannot be deployed on any other environment.

 Setting up a captcha helps you to protect your landing page from spam and abuse.

 To use it, go to the **[!UICONTROL Properties]** of your landing page.